cvmfs/doc-cvmfs/cpt-releasenotes.rst

       </FilesMatch>

-  4. Change ``AllowOverride Limit`` to ``AllowOverride Limit AuthConfig``

-  5. Reduce the cache expiry for files of type ``application/x-cvmfs`` and ``application/json`` from 2 minutes to 61 seconds

-  6. Reload Apache

-The following steps have to be performed for all repositories on the release manager machine:
+Reload the Apache service and perform the following steps for all repositories:

   7. *Only on release manager machines*: remove the ``CVMFS_CATALOG_ENTRY_WARN_THRESHOLD`` parameter.
 If it was set to a value